 Not all lasers are made equal.
 And the majority won't treat coloured ink.
 Certain colours respond better with certain lasers, so it’s worth asking this question to sense check you’re going to get the best results.
 Although some clinics have more than one laser, the vast majority just have one system so make sure that system is going to be able to remove your ink effectively.

 6. How many laser tattoo removal procedures has the clinic performed?

-Many clinics who offer laser tattoo removal offer lots of other aesthetic treatments too - for instance injectables, dermabrasion or laser hair removal.
-This means the laser technician treating you may not have lots of experience with laser tattoo removal specifically.
-Experience and knowledge is important in any procedure that can have serious side effects and which involves complex equipment, so make sure you’re confident the clinic in question has lots of experience with successful ink removal.
+Many clinics offer laser tattoo removal alongside lots of other aesthetic treatments such as injectables, dermabrasion or laser hair removal.
+This means it may not have sufficient knowledge of laser tattoo removal specifically.
+Experience is crucial in any procedure that can have serious side effects and which involves complex equipment, so make sure you’re confident the clinic in question has a track record with successful ink removal.

 7. Who will be performing the tattoo removal treatments?

 Similarly, check the person treating you is a trained, certified and experienced laser operator.
 They may have more experience in other treatments, and may be less confident with laser tattoo removal.
 In the UK, your technician should have an NVQ level 3 for Beauty Therapy and have also completed CPD (Continued Professional Development) for a minimum of three days.

 8. Is the treatment painful, and what can you do to make it less painful?